 I’ve always loved hearts, having them around my home year round.
 So of course I just love these hearts made from my go to paint tarps.

 Hi, I’m Regina, welcome to Saved From Salvage, I am so glad you are here.
-Make sure to add your email at the end of the post to subscribe to the blog.
+Make sure to add your email below to keep up to date on the latest at Saved From Salvage.

 supplies for the rustic hearts